RandyCantrell.com

 That got the process moving forward.
 Right away I started asking about the utility of things.
 Were they high utility?

 That question erupted as I was looking at things like furniture, and then it moved into just about everything.
 My spaces contained some fixtures and furniture that were not of high utility.
-They were really just taking up space and providing hiding places for clutter.
+They were just taking up space and providing hiding places for clutter.
 I determined that if something wasn't high utility, then I'd part with it.
 By the end of the first week of my purging, high-utility living became my mantra driving almost all my choices.

 I'm entering a new phase, the encore chapter, where I'm growing increasingly pickier about the things that occupy space in my life.
+Some things - like the story-telling tools of audio and video gear - have increased.
+I'm pursuing those activities more vigorously so it makes sense that I should up my game.

 When I Die